Chirag-Bansal/StudentLife-Dataset/README.md

 For The Polynomial Regressor, the value of MAE was 98.8
 ```
 As the value of the MAE is significantly lower than the previous cases, using the students own data is better than to rely on the general trend.
-*The file `TestingForStudent.py` will create the csv file and run the Random Forrest Regressor*
-*The file `PolynomialRegressorForStudent.py` will run the Polynomial Regressor*
+*The file `TestingForStudent.py` will create the csv file and run the Random Forrest Regressor.
+The file `PolynomialRegressorForStudent.py` will run the Polynomial Regressor*